maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 possible, all of our close reading data files are dubbed with the same
 information:

-1. How many tweets/observations the data contains.
+1. How many tweets/observations does the dataset contain.
-2. What variable the data is arranged after.
+2. Which variablea is the data arranged after.
-3. Whether the tweets are from all types of accounts or just the verified accounts.
+3. Whether the tweets are from all types of accounts or just verified accounts.
 4. The year the data was produced.